 Ian Boxall is the fourth generation and third youngest son to live on the home quarter that was homesteaded in 1904 by his great grandfather.
-Ian, his wife Lisa, and their four children farm mixed grains, oilseeds, and pulses in the Tisdale area.
+Ian and his four children farm mixed grains, oilseeds, and pulses in the Tisdale area.

-Ian was elected councillor for division 3 of the RM of Connaught #457 in 2012.
-As a councillor, Ian sits on the Tisdale Health Trust committee and the Tisdale volunteer fire department.
+Ian was elected councillor for division 3 of the RM of Connaught #457 in 2012, and was elected reeve in 2020.

-Ian went through the Youth Leadership and Mentorship program with APAS and in the spring of 2015 became the representative for the RM of Connaught.
+Ian started his time at APAS through the Youth Leadership and Mentorship program with APAS and in the spring of 2015, and then became the representative for the RM of Connaught.
 In December 2015 Ian was elected to the APAS Board of Directors.
 In 2016, he elected as a Vice-President, and in 2021 he was elected President.